kanji-keraliya/RNPlaidExample/README.md

 # RNPlaidExample
 RNPlaidExample

-This is not working created only for Sample to find problem
+This is just a plaid example to provide plaid integration in react native